mongodb/docs-realm/examples/react-native/README.md

 subfolder of `__test__`.
 For example, if you're creating examples for a new page called "read.txt" that is under the "CRUD" section of the TOC in the docs, you should create the file `__tests__/CRUD/read.tsx|jsx`.
-That new file should have it's own describe block labelled accordingly to the page.
+That new file should have its own describe block labelled accordingly to the page.

 The file can have any name, but for consistency it should use the same name as its corresponding page in the docs whenever possible.